diging/giles-eco-docker/README.md

 ## Set Up
 To start up the Gile Ecosystem, do the following:

-1. install docker and docker-compose
+1. Install docker and docker-compose.
-1. clone this repository
+1. Clone this repository.
-1. go to the giles-eco-docker directory
+1. Go to the giles-eco-docker directory.
+1. Create a folder called `data` with 4 folders inside called: `imgs`, `others`, `pdfs`, `texts`.
+The data folder will store all uploaded and extracted files.
-1. run `docker-compose up`
+1. Run `docker-compose up`.

 This will start the Giles Ecosystem docker environment.
 There will be 6 docker container running.